TheoristofWind/CCTPSubmission/NeuralNetworkTrainer/Assets/Resources/TestData/README.txt

-The Test Data can be found here:

-Used 50 of the replay files to train.
+Used 50 of the replay files when testing.
+Only 5 kept in project due to size of these json files.